Exeter-Diabetes/CPRD-Katie-DePICtion-Scripts/README.md

     * With no OHA/insulin prescriptions or high HbA1c measurements
 * Those coded as gestational only:
     * With unspecified diabetes codes >1 prior to earliest / >1 year after latest gestational diabetes code (excluding history of gestational diabetes), implying possible Type 1/2 diabetes
+(All to do + can compare frequencies to de Luisignan paper)

 Other data issues flagged by previous scripts:
 * Those with no type-specific diabetes codes (n=122,814 or 15.8% of the cohrot as per above flowchart)